---

 This sends the string directly without any formatting conversion.

-Pass a { markdown } object to have the SDK convert standard markdown to each platform's native format — mrkdwn for Slack, HTML for Teams, and so on.
+Pass a `{ markdown }` object to have the SDK render standard markdown on each platform — passed through to Slack's native `markdown_text` field, converted to HTML for Teams, and so on.

 await thread.post({